KBJR-TV: News operation

 KBJR, KRII, and KDLH began broadcasting their local newscasts in 16:9 widescreen on May 4, 2009.
 They were the first television stations in the market to do so.
 Although not true high definition, the format matches the ratio of HD television screens.
 As of November, KDLH began to brand its separate weeknight shows as KDLH 3 News which air from a secondary set.
 On January 11, 2010, KDLH starting airing the area's only weeknight 6:30 newscast.

-On August 3, 2016, with the move of KDLH's CBS programming to KBJR-DT2, its news operation was expanded with the introduction of new 6:00 p.m. and 10:00 p.m. newscasts, and a new morning newscast the next day.
+On August 3, 2016, with the move of KDLH's CBS programming to KBJR-DT2, its news operation was expanded with the introduction of new 6 p.m. and 10 p.m. newscasts, and a new morning newscast the next day.
 These newscasts competed directly with those shown on KBJR-TV; previously, KDLH deferred these timeslots to KBJR as part of the shared news operation.
 While both KBJR 6 and CBS 3's news operations shared footage and some reporters, the two subchannels produced separate newscasts with their own distinct anchors, production staff, and studios.

-On March 23, 2020, KBJR-DT2 added a half-hour weeknight newscast at 5:00 p.m. and according to NorthPine, it marked the first time since 2005 that Duluth has had three 5:00 p.m. newscasts as KDLH used to air one until 2005 when it merged its news department with KBJR's and consolidated its newscasts at 5:00 and 6:00 with one single early-evening newscast at 5:30 p.m., as a result of the new newscast, Jeopardy! moved back to its original time slot at 4:30 p.m. and 25 Words or Less moved to noon to replace a paid program.
+On March 23, 2020, KBJR-DT2 added a half-hour weeknight newscast at 5 p.m. and according to NorthPine, it marked the first time since 2005 that Duluth has had three 5 p.m. newscasts as KDLH used to air one until 2005 when it merged its news department with KBJR's and consolidated its newscasts at 5 and 6 p.m. with one single early-evening newscast at 5:30 p.m., as a result of the new newscast, Jeopardy! moved back to its original time slot at 4:30 p.m. and 25 Words or Less moved to noon to replace a paid program.

-On September 26, 2022, KBJR and KBJR-DT2 merged their news departments once again, under the branding Northern News Now; its morning and 10:00 p.m. newscasts are simulcast by both the NBC and CBS subchannels, while the 5:00 p.m. and 6:00 p.m. newscasts would be exclusive to KBJR, and new 4:00 p.m. and 6:30 p.m. newscasts became exclusive to KBJR-DT2.
+On September 26, 2022, KBJR and KBJR-DT2 merged their news departments once again, under the branding Northern News Now; its morning and 10 p.m. newscasts are simulcast by both the NBC and CBS subchannels, while the 5 and 6 p.m. newscasts would be exclusive to KBJR, and new 4 and 6:30 p.m. newscasts became exclusive to KBJR-DT2.
 The station argued that the redundant resources of having two news departments could be better-utilized to provide a wider variety of coverage, and newscasts in additional timeslots.